 On January 1, 2004, Horizon began operating regional jet service branded as Frontier JetExpress under a 12-year agreement with Frontier Airlines.
-At its maturity later in 2004, Horizon will operate nine 70-seat Bombardier CRJ-700 aircraft under the Frontier JetExpress brand, representing approximately 24% of total Horizon capacity and approximately 9% to 10% of total Horizon revenue.
+Horizon is currently operating four 70-seat Bombardier CRJ-700 aircraft as Frontier JetExpress and plans on expanding this fleet to nine airplanes by May 30, 2004.
 Horizon is responsible for flying and maintaining the aircraft and Frontier maintains control over scheduling and destinations.
 In exchange for providing these services, Horizon receives a base fee and performance-based incentives.